VitroGel® Glioblastoma (GBM) Xeno-Free EMT Kit

 Tumoroid Characterization: Evaluation of EMT Markers

 Immunofluorescence staining was employed on three-week-old tumoroids to examine Vimentin expression.
-The nuclei were stained with DAPI (blue), and vimentin staining is shown as green.
+The nuclei were stained with DAPI (blue), and vimentin was stained green.
 A. Representative image of tumoroid topology and size (4X magnification).
-B-C. Enlarged images of vimentin-positive regions obtained with confocal microscope at 10X magnification.
+B-C. Enlarged images of vimentin-positive regions obtained with a confocal microscope at 10X magnification.

 Resources